Battle of Ulhówek and Rzeczyca: Aftermath

 As a result of the offensive, the armed units of the Home Army and Peasant Battalions didn’t achieve their military goals and could not break the strong defense of the Ukrainian Insurgent Army and retreated with heavy losses across the Huczwa River.
-The Polish AK partisans lost 71 killed and approximately 100 wounded and the Ukrainian losses are unknown, but are most likely to be heavy.
-During the offensive, the Ukrainian civilians were murdered by the Poles in the villages of Ratyczów (26 people killed, including 6 women and 9 children), Żerniki (32 killed, including 17 women and 1 child) and Steniatyn Colony (35 killed, including 14 women and 7 children).
-In 14 June, the UPA counterattacked at the town of Łaszczów and it was one of the final battles of the Polish–Ukrainian ethnic conflict in the region due to the Soviet intervention.
+The Polish AK partisans lost 71 killed and approximately 100 wounded.
 Despite the failure of the offensive, it prevented the UPA from making any deep inroads into the Zamość County.

 Legacy

-The battle near Ulhówek and Rzeczyca was the largest battle fought between Polish partisans and Ukrainian nationalists during World War II in the Zamość region.
 In the 50th anniversary of the battle a monument was built for the partisans of the Home Army and Peasant Battalions who took part in the battles from the 2nd to the 5th of April and the 2nd of June. the battle of Rzeczyca was added in 2017, along with 21 other places to the Tomb of the Unknown Soldier in Warsaw.